ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 VPG status will be changed to CommittingMove.
 Onc completed, the VPG will be commited, deployment will now exist on the recovery site and VPG will be removed from the environment.

-#### Long-term Retention in Kubernetes Environments
+#### Extended Journal Copy in Kubernetes Environments

-Z4K supports backing up Kubernetes workloads and their data to a long-term repository (LTR) and restoring them from the LTR to the original site, or to a different site.
+Z4K supports backing up Kubernetes workloads and their data to an Extended Journal Copy and restoring them from the Extended Journal Copy to the original site, or to a different site.

 ##### Supported Repository Types

-Z4K supports two LTR repository types:
+Z4K supports two types of Extended Journal Copy:

 - AWS S3
 - Azure Blob Storage

-To configure LTR for your Kubernetes environment, use the following procedures:
+To configure Extended Journal Copy for your Kubernetes environment, use the following procedures:

 1. Back up the VPG
 2. Manually trigger a Backup
-3. Schedule LTR Backups
+3. Schedule Extended Journal Copy Backups
-4. Restore the VPG from a LTR
+4. Restore the VPG from an Extended Journal Copy

 ##### Backing Up a VPG

-To backup a VPG to a target LTR repository, create the VPG and update the VPG yaml file (vpg.yaml) with the LTR repository type.
+To backup a VPG to a target Extended Journal Copy, create the VPG and update the VPG yaml file (vpg.yaml) with the Extended Journal Copy type.

 Use the following examples as guidelines.